odoo/documentation/content/applications/inventory_and_mrp/quality/quality_management/quality_control_points.rst

 Add quality controls
 ====================

-.. _quality/quality-control-points:
+.. _quality/quality_management/quality-control-points:

-Use *Odoo Quality* to control the quality of products before they are registered into stock, during picking operations, and when leaving the warehouse for a delivery order.
+Use Odoo *Quality* to control the quality of products before they are registered into stock, during picking operations, and when leaving the warehouse for a delivery order.
 By creating *quality control points*, manufacturers can set up quality checks that automatically trigger at specific points during production.